UPDATE 4/1/2020: FDA HAS ORDERED ALL ZANTAC PRODUCTS TO BE RECALLED

 Product Liability Lawyers Handling Claims Based on Dangerous Pharmaceuticals

 Zantac is a brand of medication used to relieve heartburn.
 Recently, the FDA announced that there is a well-known human carcinogen, N-nitrosodimethylamine (NDMA), in ranitidine, which is the generic form of Zantac.
-If you or a loved one took Zantac and developed stomach/gastric, liver, small intestine/colorectal, bladder, kidney, prostate, esophageal, pancreatic cancer, our Zantac injury lawyers are able to represent you in bringing a product liability claim against the makers of Zantac.
+If you or a loved one took Zantac and developed Bladder, Esophageal, Gastric (Stomach), Liver or Pancreatic Cancer, our Zantac injury lawyers are able to represent you in bringing a product liability claim against the makers of Zantac.

-Ranitidine is available over the counter and by prescription.
+Ranitidine has been available over the counter and by prescription.
 It is known as a histamine-2 blocker, and the over-the-counter version of it is often used for heartburn prevention and relief.

 In September 2019, the FDA announced that an online pharmacy had discovered low levels of NDMA in ranitidine under certain test conditions.
 The carcinogen was found in all the lots that were tested, across many manufacturers of ranitidine products.
 More than 26,000 times the FDA’s daily permitted intake of NDMA was found — 2.5 nanograms in each 150 mg tablet of Zantac.
 Generic ranitidine products are sold by multiple drug companies, including Novartis and Apotex, both of which recalled their generic ranitidine products in the United States.
 However, recalls are also occurring globally, as our Zantac injury attorneys have observed.
 In Canada, a federal department asked companies not to distribute ranitidine drugs there on the basis that NDMA might be present in ranitidine, irrespective of the manufacturer.